Skip to main content

 What is data on demand and how does it differ from traditional enrichment?

-Data on demand means obtaining precise information at the moment you need it, rather than bulk-enriching an entire database.
-Rodz uses over 350 scrapers connected to 250 sources to provide fresh data on demand, with an accuracy rate of 80 to 85%.
+Data on demand means getting precise information when you need it, not bulk-enriching a whole database upfront.
+Rodz uses over 350 scrapers connected to 250+ sources to deliver fresh data on demand, with an accuracy rate of 80 to 85%.

 When is data on demand preferable to a static database?

-When your prospects evolve rapidly (startups, tech sectors) or when you target time-sensitive signals (fundraising, hiring).
-A static database becomes obsolete within weeks, while data on demand guarantees up-to-date information at the moment of contact.
+When your prospects move quickly (startups, tech sectors) or when you’re targeting time-sensitive signals like funding rounds or new hires.
+A static database goes stale within weeks.
+Data on demand delivers current information at the moment of contact.

 How fast can you get data via data on demand?

-Intent signals are detected and delivered in real time, within the first hours following the event.
-Contact enrichment (email, phone) takes just seconds thanks to automated SIRENE, Google Maps, and LinkedIn cascading verification.
+Intent signals are detected and delivered in real time, within the first hours after the event.
+Contact enrichment (email, phone) takes seconds through automated SIRENE, Google Maps, and LinkedIn cascading verification.